lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-An Ideal Copy:

-“As additional reports of copies arrive, it may be that the ideal description must change in response.
-For instance, the existence of a half-title may only emerge on the evidence of the seventh copy reported.
-A half-title would then be added to the description of the ideal copy, and the six previously matched physical copies will receive notes recording that they are imperfect in this respect” (Tabor 370).

 “In ESTC the matching process hinges on five points of identity: the title, as far as it is given by ESTC; the edition statement; the imprint, again as far as it is given by ESTC; the pagination; and the format” (Tabor 370).

 Using the database: